Marseillaise: France's national an-thum

 But signs still inform me ROAD WORKS!"

-Royal seat, all adorned with fine stones ...
+Royal chair, showing all its fine stones ...

 Folks in glass houses shouldn't stow thrones!